-When you think of Vitamin C, a fresh cup of OJ might come to mind, but today I’m not here to talk about Vitamin C of the edible kind, I’m talking about Vitamin C for your skincare routine!
-When applied topically, Vitamin C can do all sorts of wonderful things for your skin.
+When you think of vitamin C, a fresh cup of OJ might come to mind, but today I’m not here to talk about the edible kind.
+This post is all about vitamin C serum benefits for your skin!

-So today I’m sharing all the benefits of Vitamin C along, advice for how to introduce it to your current routine, and a few of my favourite Vitamin C products.
-Keep reading to learn more..
+So today I’m sharing all the benefits of vitamin C along, advice for how to introduce it to your current routine, and a few of my favourite vitamin C products.
+Keep reading to learn more!

-What does Vitamin C do for the skin?
+What does vitamin C do for the skin?

 “Vitamin C is a great ingredient that can be used to promote healthy skin in patients of various skin types, conditions and phases of aging. ” says Dr. Frieling.

 When you eat your vitamin C, your body gobbles it up and utilizes it for all the major metabolic functions, so not much as you like actually goes to your work on your skin.

-Free radicals assault our skin on a daily basis, but that’s where using a topical Vitamin C serum comes in.
-It can help to decrease signs of aging that are caused by the sun, such as UV-induced fine lines and wrinkles, collagen degradation, and even sun spots and melasma.
+Free radicals assault our skin on a daily basis, and that’s where using a topical vitamin C serum comes in.
+It helps to decrease signs of aging that are caused by the sun, such as UV-induced fine lines and wrinkles, collagen degradation, sun spots, and even melasma.

-“As we age, the layers in the skin experience a decrease in the Vitamin C content.
+“As we age, the layers in the skin experience a decrease in the vitamin C content.
 This is true of both the dermis and the epidermis.
-Including Vitamin C in your skincare regimen can help alleviate signs of aging and even help prevent damage to the skin from overexposure to sunlight.”
+Including vitamin C in your skincare regimen can help alleviate signs of aging and even help prevent damage to the skin from overexposure to sunlight.”

 -Dr. Gretchen Frieling

-The benefits of Vitamin C aren’t not all talk either.
-Scientists have put these claims to the test, and the results are pretty darn compelling.
-Long-term topical use of Vitamin C serums has been clinically shown to regenerate collagen and improve the appearance of wrinkles.
+Vitamin C serums benefits aren’t just all talk either.
+Many scientific studies have put these claims to the test, and the results are pretty darn compelling!
+Long-term topical use of vitamin C serums have been clinically shown to regenerate collagen and improve the appearance of wrinkles.

 - Reduce the appearance of brown spots and other types of sun damage